studiozeffa/react-native-training-course/apps/news-feed-app/README.md

 ## Tips

-- Scaffold the app with `create-react-native-app`.
+- Scaffold the app with `expo init`.
 - Begin by setting up React Navigation to navigate from one screen to another.
 Use a `StackNavigator` to achieve this.
 - Continue by creating the List Screen.
 - Finish with the Detail Screen.